Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

     > [Info] The selected language defines the language from which the value of a multi-language attribute is taken when mapping it to a single language attribute.

-5. Select a channel in the *Channel* drop-down list.
+5. Select a scope in the *Scope* drop-down list.
 All active scopes are displayed in the drop-down list.

-    > [Info] The selected channel defines the channel from which the value of a multi-scope attribute is taken when mapping it to a single channel attribute.
+    > [Info] The selected scope defines the scope from which the value of a multi-scope attribute is taken when mapping it to a single scope attribute.

 6. If desired, select an existing ETL attribute set mapping in the *Copy ETL attribute set mapping* drop-down list.
 All attribute set mappings whose destination attribute set matches or has inheritance relations to the selected destination attribute set are displayed in the drop-down list.